Marija-Kov/React/07-tenzies/README.md

 - Seconds are updated with setInterval method and reset at the value 59, when the minutes are updated also (incremented by 1).

-- Since this involves syncing multiple different states, it's put within the useEffect and the states are added in the list of dependencies.
+- Since this involves syncing multiple different states, it's put within a useEffect and the states are added in the list of dependencies.

 - useEffect returns a callback that clears the count interval after every render, otherwise seconds are incremented by 2 every second. * By clearing the interval after every render and resetting it, setSeconds is guaranteed to take the correct prev value of seconds.(At least that's the way I get it at this point and console logging "set"/"cleared" within setInterval and clearInterval demonstrates it.)